Janky spriting environment

 spl label MoreAndMoreBits 5:SixBits 6:SevenBits 7:EightBits 8:NineBits 9:TenBits

-obtainf* output variable, splitter reference, constant bitrange index get the range of bits of a splitter's target variable at a constant index spl obtainf a Bytes 1 #gets the 2nd range of bits in 'Bytes'
+obtainf* (of) output variable, splitter reference, constant bitrange index get the range of bits of a splitter's target variable at a constant index spl obtainf a Bytes 1 #gets the 2nd range of bits in 'Bytes'

-obtaind output variable, splitter reference, bitrange index get the range of bits of a splitter's target variable at an index that may be determined in runtime
+obtaind (od) output variable, splitter reference, bitrange index get the range of bits of a splitter's target variable at an index that may be determined in runtime

 this generates a lot more code than obtainf so don't use it when you don't need to define the bitrange index in runtime